 Damon Hamm is a sculptor and designer living and working in New York, NY.

-Born in Pittsburgh, Pennsylvania, Damon minored in particle physics at Oberlin College before completing a Bachelor of Fine Arts in 1995, a Master of Science from Carnegie Mellon in 2002, and the Model to Monument fellowship at the Art Students League of New York in 2017.
+Born in Pittsburgh, Pennsylvania, Damon completed a Bachelor of Fine Arts from Oberlin College in 1995 and a Master of Science from Carnegie Mellon in 2002.

 Commissions, questions, and any comments are appreciated!